uploadtigris/Cloud-Engineering/README.md

-Got you — here’s the same roadmap rewritten in a more natural, personal tone, like *you* wrote it.
-Casual, direct, and still professional enough for GitHub.

----

 # ☁️ Cloud Engineering Roadmap (AWS-First, Fast-Track)

 This is my personal roadmap for moving from **Help Desk Technician** into **Cloud Engineering**, with a focus on AWS, automation, and practical hands-on skills.